UniqueNetwork/unique_docs/docs/sdk-docs/architecture.md

-# Architecture design
+# Process layout

 ## Extrinsic

-While working with the blockchain using any provided connection tool, the main instrument for changing blockchain data is an **extrinsic**.
+While working with the blockchain using any provided connection tool, the main instrument for changing blockchain data is **extrinsic**.
 Extrinsic is a request with certain parameters, which consists of 3 parts:

 1. Blockchain section
 2. Method section